Drazape/CutClut/README.md

 # Important information

 ## Some websites will never be added
-[Websites with front-ends](https://github.com/mendel5/alternative-front-ends) that remove all the clutter will not be accepted, but you can request the [front-end websites](https://github.com/mendel5/alternative-front-ends)
+[Websites with front-ends][Frontends] that remove all the clutter will not be accepted, but you can request the [front-end websites][Frontends]
 ### Exceptions
 - The front-end doesn't have some functionality (*for the end-user*) present in the original website
 - The front-end is uglier than the original website